avoid scams

 Avoid scams on social media

 One in five young adults have been hacked on social media and 43% don’t even know how it happened.
-Once a hacker gets your account, they take control of your digital life and if you share sensitive details, have many accounts linked, save your credit card information and address, it could be the end for you.
+Once a hacker gets your account, they take control of your digital life, and if you share sensitive details, have many accounts linked, and save your credit card information and address, it could be the end for you.